Police: Officers may have been lured into deadly ambush

 Bristol Police Sgt.
 Dustin Demonte and Officer Alex Hamzy were killed.
 Officer Alec Iurato was injured.

-Police said suspect Nicholas Brutcher, 35, was shot dead, and brother Nathan Brutcher was wounded.
+Police said the suspect, Nicholas Brutcher, 35, was shot dead, and his brother Nathan Brutcher was wounded.
 The surviving brother, 32, was hospitalized, and it wasn't immediately clear whether he or his family have an attorney or someone else who can speak for them.

+Neighbor Danny Rodriguez said he was outside his home across the street when the gunfire rang out.

+“I heard a whole war going on behind me,” he said.
+“It was so loud and crazy.”

 The deadly encounter came during a week when at least 11 police officers have been shot around the country.

-Note: This story was first published Oct.
-13, 2022.
-It was updated Oct.
-14, 2022, to correct the last time a police officer was fatally shot while on duty in Connecticut.
-It occurred in 2004, not in 1918.
-The story was previously updated to correct the spelling of the name of the wounded officer.
-His name is Alec Iurato, not Alex Iarato.